 The Arroyo Colorado, which drains much of the Lower Rio Grande Valley region, has high bacteria and low dissolved oxygen levels in its tidal reach.
 Rapid growth is placing increased pressure on public lands to accommodate rainwater runoff from developing properties.

-This project will put multiple high-visibility LID practices throughout the Valley and the Arroyo Colorado watershed.
+This project is installing multiple high-visibility LID practices throughout the Valley and the Arroyo Colorado watershed.
 Texas A&M–Kingsville and local partners will also monitor the performance of the LID measures, and conduct tours and other public education activities.

 - WPP on the on the Arroyo Colorado Watershed Partnership website

 To find out more about the NPS Program, call 512-239-6682 or e-mail us at firstname.lastname@example.org.